vzool/docs/app/user-guide.md

 #### Logo & Loading Indicator

-Everytime the application is working on something, like saving or retrieving items, the logo in the top-left will transform into a loading indicator.
+Everytime the application is working on something, such as saving or retrieving items, the logo in the top-left will transform into a loading indicator (by default, a running hare).

 #### Project Switcher

-To switch from the current project to another, you can click on the project name in the top left.
+To switch from the current project to another, click on the project name in the top left.
 This section also shows you the current connection status with the system.
 Hovering over the project switcher will show you the exact URL you're currently connected to and the latency (milliseconds of delay) to the server.

 #### Collections

-The first of three link sections shows all the available collections.
+The first group of links shows all of the available collections.

 #### Extensions

-The second link section contains shows any installed extensions.
+The second group of links shows any installed extensions.
 These pages provide extra functionality within the system.

 ::: tip
-This menu won't show up if there aren't any extensions installed.
+This menu won't show up if no extensions are installed.
 :::

 #### Bookmarks

-The third link-section shows your bookmarks.
+The third group of links shows your bookmarks.
 To learn more about bookmarking pages, see [the bookmarking section](#bookmarking).

 ::: tip
-Your system administrator has the ability to [override the links](#) in the navigation sidebar, so the way it looks and works might differ in your application.
+Your system administrator has the ability to [override the links](#) in the navigation sidebar, so the way it appears and functions might differ in your application.
 :::

 #### User Menu